muhasenulhaque/Project-2-Machine-Learning-and-Algo-Trading/README.md

 Please note, as the daily AUDUSD close price was pull from the tradermade API with an environment file (.env) on the local machine.
 For the readers' convenience, the close price has been saved as a csv file and was read back to the code file.
 Please do not load the part where it says "SKIP LOADING THIS PART".
 Instead, keep going down and start loading the code below the line where it says "START LOADING FROM HERE".

 # Introduction

 An exchange rate is a rate at which one currency will be exchanged for another currency and affects trade and the movement of money between countries.

-Exchange rates are impacted by both the domestic currency value and the foreign currency value along with numerous other factors of the economies.
+Exchange rates are impacted by both the domestic currency value and the foreign currency value.

 The exchange rate between two currencies is commonly determined by the economic activity, market interest rates, gross domestic product, and unemployment rate in each of the countries.
 Commonly called market exchange rates, they are set in the global financial marketplace, where banks and other financial institutions trade currencies around the clock based on these factors.
 Changes in rates can occur hourly or daily with small changes or in large incremental shifts.

-In our project we tried to check whether the Machine Learning (ML) can cosider some of the factors to predict the movement of the fx rate.

 # Motivation

-This project is movitated by analysing different factors that may influence the fx rates, and try to use machine learning models to predict the moving direction of the exchange rate.
+This project is motivated by analysing different factors that may influence the fx rates, and try to use machine learning models to predict the moving direction of the exchange rate.

 # Goals